-Cameron is thirty-something and lives in the Bay Area.
-He currently works for a Fintech company as an Analyst.
+Cameron is thirty-something and lives in the Southwest.
+He currently works as an Analyst for an online marketplace.

 His formal education is in Mathematics and Economics from a University in the Midwest (where variables lurk not confound).

-Cameron’s worked in defense, auto lending, consumer credit, and everywhere in between.
-He’s also worked in a few places in the US – from Silicon Prairie to the Pacific Northwest to New England to (now) Silicon Valley.
+Cameron's worked in defense, auto lending, consumer credit, and everywhere in between.
+He's also worked in a few places in the US - from the Silicon Prairie to the Pacific Northwest to New England to Silicon Valley to the Southwest.

 How much traffic does DQYDJ receive?
 From what sources?